-The files containing transcriptions and metadata are formatted in JavaScript Object Notation (JSON).
+The files containing transcriptions and metadata are formatted in JavaScript Object Notation (json).
+NPSC_2_0{eval, test, train}.json1 are json lines files.
 The parliamentary proceedings are regular text files.
-Both are encoded in UTF-8.
-The audio files are way files with the following technical specifications:
+All text-based files are encoded in UTF-8.
+The audio files are wav files with the following technical specifications: